ecoacoustics/ecoacoustics/_bibliography/README.md

 Styles obtained manually from: https://github.com/citation-style-language/styles/blob/master/apa.csl

-You can edit which style is used by changing the
+You can edit which style is used by changing the `scholar.style` setting in the `config.yml`.

 # References